- New restrictions that apply to the Wollongong area were announced on 23 June 2021. For details, see NSW Health's media release.

 - For the latest updates about COVID-19 cases, health advice and restrictions, please see the NSW Health website

-You can also visit NSW Health to find your nearest coronavirus testing centre.
+- Visit NSW Health to find your nearest coronavirus testing centre.

 However, as this situation unfolds we may need to change, reduce or postpone services and events at short notice.
 If this happens, we will let you know.

-Updates about Coronavirus and changes to Council services are shown below.
 You can also follow us on Facebook for updates.

 It is important to remember that the Wollongong area, often called the Wollongong Local Government Area (LGA), reaches from Helensburgh in the north to Windang and Yallah in the south.
 See the Wollongong LGA Map PDF, 655.39 KB for an overview of our area.

 Advice from NSW Health applies to all of this Wollongong area unless otherwise specified.

 Note that in some Public Health Orders, Wollongong has been included in the 'Greater Sydney' area.
 Please read NSW Health updates carefully to confirm which rules apply to Wollongong.